Ein Rogel: Ein Rogel

 As of 1901, the meaning of the name was uncertain.
 The interpretation 'Fuller's Well' does not bear the mark of antiquity.
 It is probable that, like Zoheleth, the original name had some sacred or mythic significance.
+The etymology according to Strong's Concordance is that the word originally meant "eye of a traveller"; springs were seen as an "eye" in the landscape.

 Ein Rogel is mentioned in "Topography of Jerusalem", a document found in the Cairo Geniza, which describes how the water breaks through to the riverbed after a winter of plentiful rainfall.

-Bir Ayoub
+Bir Ayyub

 Some scholars identify Ein Rogel with Bir Ayyub.
-The application of the name Bir Ayyub (بئر أيوب Bir Ayoub, also spelled Ayub, Ayoub) to the site is old, which translates to "Fountain of Job" or "Job's Well", as it was used by the local inhabitants of Jerusalem in early modern times.
+The application of the name Bir Ayyub (بئر أيوب Bir Ayoub, also spelled Ayyub, Ayoub) to the site is old, which translates to "Fountain of Job" or "Job's Well", as it was used by the local inhabitants of Jerusalem in early modern times.
+Clermont-Ganneau was surprised when local fellahin pronounced it as "be'er" (as in Hebrew) rather than "bir" (as in Arabic).
 The name was used in Mujir al-Din's 1495 work "The glorious history of Jerusalem and Hebron" as if it was already long-standing.

-The name, "Job's well," is said to have been given to the site on account of an Arab legend which claimed that when the prophet Job was sick and eaten of worms, he went and bathed in a hole full of water, which stood where the well now stands, and that, at length, Job recovered his health and his body turned youthful, while the pool turned into a plenteous spring.
+The name, "Job's Well", is said to have been given to the site on account of an Arab legend which claimed that when the prophet Job was sick and eaten of worms, he went and bathed in a hole full of water, which stood where the well now stands, and that, at length, Job recovered his health and his body turned youthful, while the pool turned into a plenteous spring.